Updated: Jan. 21, 2021, by Philbert Ono

-Shiga (and many other prefectures) is still quite primitive and undeveloped when it comes to the English-language level, international tourism, and PR for foreigners.
-Many tourism and local government websites in Shiga still use automated translation, Shiga Prefectural government’s English website hasn’t been been updated or redesigned in years, English tourist pamphlets have low-quality English, there are few or no volunteer tour guides who can speak English, and very few people (or none) can speak English in local governments and tourist organizations.
-Shiga has never been good at promoting itself or getting out of Kyoto’s shadow.
+Shiga (and many other prefectures) is still quite primitive when it comes to the English-language level, international tourism, and PR for foreigners.
+Many tourism and local government websites in Shiga still use automated translation, English tourist pamphlets have low-quality English, there are few or no volunteer tour guides who can speak English.

 Otsu Matsuri is one of Shiga’s major festivals.
 Shiga’s official tourism website has only two English sentences describing Otsu Matsuri.
 And Otsu’s official tourist website in English has NOTHING on Otsu Matsuri (and nothing on other Otsu festivals) as of this writing, although it has info in Japanese.
 JNTO does a little better, but provides no photos of the festival.
 Almost all websites, blogs, etc., that mention Otsu Matsuri in English are very shallow.
 Only my Otsu Matsuri blog post explains the story in detail behind each of the 13 floats’ karakuri puppet performances which are the festival’s highlight.